Table of Contents

 The minimum size for a donation is generally $5,000.

-- Section 1: enter A0881598 as the account number and "GiveWell" for the name of the account.
-Also, check the "Individuals" box and fill out your contact information immediately below.
+Section 1: Enter A0881598 as the account number and "GiveWell" for the name of the account.

-- Section 2: If you are planning to send a check, mark the "Check" box and fill out the information in section 2f.
+Section 2: If you are planning to send a check, mark the "Cash gift" box and fill out the information in Section 2e.
+(The check can be made out to "Vanguard Charitable Endowment Program" and you can put "GiveWell" on the memo line.)
 If you are planning to donate other types of assets, fill out the appropriate sections.

-- Section 4: Check the box at the top of the section to keep the existing weighted account allocation.
+Section 5: Leave this section blank if you’d like to keep the existing weighted account allocation.

-- Section 6 and 7: Fill out these sections, if applicable.
+Section 6: Fill out this section, if applicable.

-Mailing or faxing: The form should be sent to Vanguard Charitable at:
+The form should be sent to Vanguard Charitable:

 Contributing to GiveWell's DAF versus selling securities and giving in cash